The Friends of Norway Memorial Library

 How can I become a supporting member?

-By completing this Membership Form and returning or mailing it to Norway Memorial Library, 258 Main Street, Norway, ME 04268 along with your membership fee, you will become a member of the Friends of the Norway Memorial Library.
+By completing a membership form (available at the library) and making a membership donation, you will become a member of the Friends of the Norway Memorial Library.
 Thank you!

 Norway Memorial Library History